 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-74. Leaks and wastes of water, reward for reporting
+74. Leaks and waste of water, reward for reporting

 The Corporation may in its discretion adequately reward any person (not being the person in fault), who communicates timely information to the Corporation of any leakage or waste of water, whether the same be accidental, negligently or wilfully occasioned or suffered, or who gives such information as shall lead to the conviction of any person or persons who steals or cause to be stolen or improperly appropriated the water of the Corporation.